egan/egan.github.io/_posts/2016-07-12-quick-shell-navigation.md

 ## Down
 In the prior example, it is not just tedious to back out of the that deep path, but also tedious to get there is the first place.
 It would be nice to jump straight there.
-However, a bookmark isn't appropriate because this is an archived directory that I am not actively working in.
+However, a bookmark isn't appropriate because this is an archived directory in which I am not actively working.

 Applying the substring jumping concept from upstr.sh, I developed [downstr.sh](https://github.com/egan/scripts/blob/master/downstr.sh) that searches the child directory tree for a substring and returns the first matching path.
 To use it, add a similar bash function as up to your bash environment: